Freedom Foundation (Washington)

-The Evergreen Freedom Foundation, operating as the Freedom Foundation, is a free market conservative think tank founded in the state of Washington.
+The Evergreen Freedom Foundation, operating as the Freedom Foundation, is a conservative think tank founded in the state of Washington.
 Freedom Foundation has offices in Washington, Oregon, California, Pennsylvania, and Ohio.
 In 2021, they announced their national expansion into all 50 states.
 The organization is registered with the United States Internal Revenue Service (IRS) as a 501(c)(3) charitable organization.

 Background and mission

 The Freedom Foundation was founded in 1991 by Lynn Harsh and former Republican legislator and gubernatorial candidate Bob Williams.
 The Freedom Foundation says "We're a battle tank that's battering the entrenched power of left-wing government union bosses who represent a permanent lobby for bigger government, higher taxes, and radical social agendas."
 The governing principles of the organization are to "eliminate the desire for dependence on government that has permeated [American] culture" and to promote an understanding of the principles of liberty by "disseminat[ing] those truths and motivat[ing] the citizen to act upon them."